tomasherceg/dotvvm-docs/Pages/control-development-code-only-controls.md

 The `AddAttribute` method is called before rendering the tag and it also has a third argument called `append`.
 If you call `AddAttribute("class", "blue")` and then `AddAttribute("class", "red", true)`, the class will be appended.

-The `HtmlWriter` knows that values in the `class` HTML attribute are separated by space, value in the `style` attribute by semicolon etc. You can also specify your own separator character as the fourth argument.
+The `HtmlWriter` knows that values in the `class` HTML attribute are separated by spaces, values in the `style` attribute by semicolons etc. You can also specify your own separator character as the fourth argument.

 ### Rendering HTML

 Let's continue with the **TextBox** class.
-We don't want to render begin and end tag, but the self closing one.
+We don't want to render begin and end tags, but the self closing one.
 Also, the control cannot specify any children, so we should override the **RenderContents** method to not render anything.

 ```CSHARP